 - Discrimination – Employment discrimination is illegal.
 If you were fired because of your race, age, religion, nationality, gender, or color, speak with an attorney.

 - Retaliation – Your employer cannot fire you in an act of retaliation for speaking up about wrongdoings you’ve seen in the workplace.

 - Whistleblowing violations – Whistleblower laws protect all employees who report activities that are unlawful or harm the public interest.

-If you believe you were wrongfully terminated, then contact the employment lawyers at Sanford Heisler Sharp, LLP today for a free evaluation of your case.
+If you believe you were wrongfully terminated, contact the employment lawyers at Sanford Heisler Sharp, LLP today for a free evaluation of your potential legal claims.